Texas und Seine Revolution: English translations

-Churchill translation

 In 1930 or 1931, Charlotte Churchill came across a second edition of Ehrenberg's book.
 Churchill, a cousin of Antoine de Saint-Exupéry, taught French at Our Lady of the Lake College in San Antonio, Texas.
 After learning that the book was unavailable in English, Churchill began working to translate it.
 She probably finished the effort in 1932.
-She thought it fitting that the translation be published on the 100th anniversary of the Texas Revolution and sent her manuscript to John H. McGinnis, who edited the Southwest Review.

-Two weeks after learning that the translation had been accepted for publication, Churchill quit her job and returned to England.
+She thought it fitting that the translation be published on the 100th anniversary of the Texas Revolution and sent her manuscript to John H. McGinnis, who edited the Southwest Review.Crisp (1999), p.
+426. Two weeks after learning that the translation had been accepted for publication, Churchill quit her job and returned to England.
 The book contained many anti-Catholic passages and Churchill was told that this made it impossible for her to continue working at a Catholic college.

 The translation, published in 1935, was one of several dozen books released by the Tardy Publishing Company in honor of the Texas Centennial.
 The publisher, William Tardy, was a high school Spanish teacher, and he was determined to publish only books suitable for schoolchildren.
-To ensure the content was appropriate for children, Tardy instructed the editor Henry Nash Smith, to sanitize the book.
-Smith removed two chapters and altered or removed single words, sentences, and paragraphs.
+To ensure the content was appropriate for children, Tardy instructed the editor Henry Nash Smith, to sanitize the book.Crisp (1999), p.
+428. Smith removed two chapters and altered or removed single words, sentences, and paragraphs.
 Crisp counted "sixty-five identifiable omissions from the original text", half marked with ellipses, and half without any notice that the text had been changed.
 All anti-Catholic content was removed, as was every reference to alcohol, some violence and some racial slurs.
 Ehrenberg's ending, which described the events after the Goliad Massacre, was replaced by a four-page summary.

 After Smith had turned in the final copy of the manuscript, someone else added a note that only "unessential details" had been excised from the translation.
 This confused many scholars into taking the book as a primary source, which was not the intention of the publication.
 Smith was troubled that the book was marketed as being historically accurate and reliable, with no mention of the excised text.
 Smith later left the book off of his resume, and later publishers did not connect the editor of this book with the man who later became a well known scholar.